The NFL Today: Under James Brown (2006–present)

 During the first Thursday edition of The NFL Today on September 11, 2014, in the wake of the domestic violence controversy involving Baltimore Ravens running back Ray Rice, Brown spoke via satellite to CBS News anchor Scott Pelley and spoke face-to-face with CBS News correspondent Norah O'Donnell, who had interviewed NFL Commissioner Roger Goodell days before.
 Baltimore Ravens owner Steve Bisciotti also appeared in a taped interview with Brown.
 During the pre-game, Brown updated his 2012 digression about domestic violence, wondering why in the two years since his initial commentary, that nothing had been done to change the problem, and how the problem had actually become worse.

 Scott and Gonzalez both left The NFL Today prior to the 2017 season, with Gonzalez switching networks to join Fox's pregame coverage.
 Phil Simms, who had been demoted from CBS's lead color commentator position when the network hired Tony Romo for that post, and Nate Burleson, who comes over from NFL Network, replaced Scott and Gonzalez.

 In the 2023 season, former defensive end J. J. Watt joined The NFL Today as an analyst.
 In 2024, former quarterback Matt Ryan also joined the program.
 Esiason and Simms departed the network as their contracts expired at the end of the 2023 season.

 For the 2025 season, Watt departed The NFL Today to become a CBS color commentator, while Adam Schein took over as anchor for in-game updates that had previously been handled by The NFL Today analysts.
 The show premiered a two-hour digital extension, The NFL Today+, which is streamed on CBS Sports' digital platforms (including CBS Sports HQ, YouTube, and Paramount+) at 10 a.m.
 ET prior to the main program at 12:00 p.m.
 After a trial for two regular season games in the 2024 season, CBS also announced that The NFL Today would broadcast on-site from selected regular season games throughout the season.

 On September 21, 2025, The NFL Today broadcast a special edition to mark its 50th anniversary, which featured a 1970's throwback theme and tributes to the program's history.
 Brent Musburger also made a one-off return as a guest panelist.

+Following the 2025 season, Matt Ryan departed the program to become the new president of football for the Atlanta Falcons organization.
+Russell Wilson retired from football to join the program as Ryan's replacement.